AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### bit Manipulation:
-- Solved Minimum Flips to Make a OR b Equal to c on leetcode with tc of O(n) and sc of O(1) Beats 100.00% in runtime and 72.73% in Memory with JavaScript
+- Solved  on leetcode with tc of O(n) and sc of O(1) Beats 100.00% in runtime and 72.73% in Memory with JavaScript